KBNLresearch/omSipCreator/doc/sip-spec.md

 |`event/linkingAgentIdentifier/linkingAgentIdentifierType`|value *URI*|
 |`event/linkingAgentIdentifier/linkingAgentIdentifierValue`|[WikiData URI of IsoBuster](https://www.wikidata.org/wiki/Q304733) or [dBpoweramp](https://www.wikidata.org/wiki/Q1152133)|

+**TODO:**

-**Note:** the IsoBuster DFXML report (now stored as file-level techMD section, see above) also contains some fields that are really event metadata.
+The IsoBuster DFXML report (now stored as file-level techMD section, see above) also contains some fields that are really event metadata.
 Perhaps it would be better to extract/copy these fields over to a PREMIS event in digiprovMD as well (see also [issue tracker](https://github.com/KBNLresearch/omSipCreator/issues/27#issuecomment-365987990) for details).

 ### fileSec